ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - an Auditing HTTPS Client potentially leaks their history to the logs that they query.
-Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy, in the same way that an non-Auditing HTTPS Client leaks information to a trusted Auditor.
+Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy [if a CONNECT proxy is used, the proxy cannot read the traffic], in the same way that an non-Auditing HTTPS
+  Client leaks information to a trusted Auditor.

 - an effective Auditor needs a strategy about what to do in the event